-Realizing ROI in Strategy Planning
+Realizing ROI in Strategy Planning and Strategy Implementation

 The Harvard Business Review puts the ROI of traditional strategic planning at 34% or less.